Who We Are

 Our Development Strategy

 Our method is simple.
 We work with locals to build self-reliant communities through project-based initiatives.
-We partner with community leaders and help form community committees to ensure our projects are sustainable.
-We focus on creating lasting change to permanently enhance quality of life and standard of living.
+We partner with community leaders and help communities form committees to ensure our projects are sustainable.
+We focus on creating lasting change to permanently enhance the overall quality of life and standard of living.

 HATN community partnerships help lay the building blocks of life’s essentials.
 We aim to make it easier for people to fulfill their basic needs so that they can grow from surviving to thriving.
 This strategy helps communities lift themselves up, so they can take control of their own futures.
 We don’t influence or assimilate other cultures.
 Our development work helps communities develop themselves.